tjaworski/AceMagic-S1-LED-TFT-Linux/README.md

 ```
 ## Image Data

-the screen is 320 x 170 x 2 framebuffer. the 0,0 is upper right when in portrait orientation, or upper left when in landscape. the pixel format is RGB565. had to do an endian swap when setting the pixel.
+the screen is a 320 x 170 x 2 framebuffer. the 0,0 is upper right when in portrait orientation, or upper left when in landscape. the pixel format is RGB565. had to do an endian swap when setting the pixel.

 ```